COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/First-report.md

 ## Executive summary

-Our aim is to assess the effects of the restriction measures on the mobility patterns of people in the United Kingdom.
-These measures are strong public health policies which came into place as a consequence of the Covid-19 pandemic and its potential dramatic effects on the British population and, more specifically, on the NHS.
-To do so, we analyse changes in the average levels of mobility of anonymous users across the whole country, and we consider different time periods which include the periods during which the restriction measures have been put into place and enforced by authorities.
+Our aim is to assess the effects of the COVID-19 restriction measures on the mobility patterns of people in the UK.
+These measures are strong public health policies which came into place as a consequence of the COVID-19 pandemic and its potential impact on the British population and on the NHS.
+To do so, we analyse changes in the average levels of mobility of anonymous mobile phone users across the country at different time periods, which include the periods when the restriction measures are in place and enforced by authorities.

-***Here we summarise our main initial results:***
+#### Summary of main initial findings
-   * in early March, before restriction measures were enforced, mobility levels slowly started to decrease by about 10%.
+   * In early March, before restriction measures were enforced, mobility levels decreased by about 10% compared to their normal levels before the pandemic.

-   * in the middle of March, after people were encouraged to work from home and reduce their travelling, mobility levels dropped to about 50% compared to their normal levels before the pandemic
+   * In the middle of March, after people were encouraged to work from home and reduce their travelling, mobility levels dropped by about 50% compared to before the pandemic.

-   * from March 24th onwards the UK entered a state of lockdown, with only essential travelling allowed.
+   * From March 24th onwards the UK entered a state of lockdown, with only essential travelling allowed.
 This led to a reduction of about 70% in the mobility levels.

-   * mobility levels have dropped consistenlty in all areas across the UK after the lockdown measurments.
+   * Mobility levels have dropped consistenlty in all areas across the UK after the lockdown measurements.

 These results present our initial analysis of the restriction measures and their effect on mobility across the UK.
 This might be of interest to epidemiologist who can use this to estimate contact matrices, and to public health policy makers who have to assess the impact of their policies on the British population.